MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/New-CMConditionalAccessPolicy.md

 ## DESCRIPTION
 The **New-CMConditionalAccessPolicy** cmdlet creates a conditional access policy.

+    > [!NOTE]
+    > Ensure that the Administrator has set the notification email address for the Exchange connector before running this cmdlet.

 ## EXAMPLES

 ### Example 1: Create a conditional access policy by value